Quantum Algorithm Software for Condensed Matter Physics: Future Trajectories and Outlook

 \subsection{Impact of Hardware Evolution}

-\begin{itemize} \item \textit{NISQ to FTQC Transition:} The anticipated shift from NISQ to fault-tolerant quantum computing (FTQC) will profoundly impact software development.
-Software strategies will need to evolve from focusing primarily on error mitigation for noisy physical qubits to programming and managing error-corrected logical qubits~\cite{Preskill2018,cai2023quantum,Beverland2024early}.

-\item \textit{New Qubit Modalities:} The maturation of diverse qubit technologies—such as topological qubits, neutral atoms, photonics, and diamond NV centers may necessitate specialized software optimizations and compilation strategies to best leverage their unique characteristics (e.g., connectivity, gate speeds, error profiles)~\cite{Bharti2022noisy,Altman2021quantum,Pabbi2024compiler,Brennan2022optimizing,Krinner2022superconducting,Graham2022multi}.

-\item \textit{Increased Qubit Counts and Connectivity:} As hardware platforms scale to larger numbers of qubits with improved connectivity, software will need to manage these increased resources efficiently to enable the simulation of more complex and larger-scale condensed matter systems~\cite{ibm_ftqc_roadmap_2025,the_quantum_insider_roadmaps_2025,laflamme_et_al_2024_benchmarking,Das2024quantum}. \end{itemize}
+The anticipated shift from NISQ to fault-tolerant quantum computing (FTQC) will profoundly impact software development, since software strategies will need to evolve from focusing primarily on error mitigation for noisy physical qubits toward programming and managing error-corrected logical qubits~\cite{Preskill2018,cai2023quantum,Beverland2024early,GoogleQuantumAI2025qec}.
+The maturation of diverse qubit technologies such as topological qubits, neutral atoms, photonics, and diamond NV centers may necessitate specialized software optimizations and compilation strategies that best leverage their unique characteristics, including connectivity, gate speeds, and error profiles~\cite{Bharti2022noisy,Altman2021quantum,Brennan2022optimizing,Krinner2022superconducting,Graham2022multi,Bluvstein2024logical}.
+As hardware platforms scale to larger numbers of qubits with improved connectivity, software will need to manage these increased resources efficiently to enable the simulation of more complex and larger-scale condensed matter systems~\cite{ibm_ftqc_roadmap_2025,the_quantum_insider_roadmaps_2025,laflamme_et_al_2024_benchmarking,Das2024quantum}.